Manda Hararo

-Manda Hararo is a group of basaltic shield volcanoes in east Africa that last erupted in 2009.
-The group is very large, spreading over 105 km2.
+Manda Hararo is a group of basaltic shield volcanoes in the Afar region of Ethiopia that last erupted in 2009.
+The group is large, spreading over 105 km2, and located within the active Manda Hararo rift.
 At its northern end is a small cluster.
 South of this volcano is the Gumatmali-Gablaytu fissure system, an area dominated by fissure-fed lava flows.
 At the centre of the complex rise two volcanoes.
-Manda Hararo's large size is because it is a raised block from the end of a mid-ocean ridge spreading center.
-It is known for its rare basalts.

 Eruptions

 2007 eruption

 Manda Hararo erupted on August 13, 2007.
 NASA's Aura Satellite detected a large sulfur dioxide plume over Ethiopia and Sudan.
 Satellite imagery showed a lava flow emitted by Manda Hararo.
 Local residents reported that no precursors to the eruption had taken place.
 The first sign was a sudden, heavy, cracking sound with a slight tremor.
 At 17:30, fire was seen coming from Manda Hararo, "lighting up the entire area."
 Locals evacuated while the violent eruptions continued for three days.
 After the main eruption, lava flows continued and much of the fissure gave off strong fumarolic activity.
 On August 20, a team of scientists visited the area.